 Our sailboat trip in the Grenadines

-We spent 3 weeks in The Grenadines (the lower part of the Caribbean) on a 50-foot sailboat.
+We spent 3 weeks in The Grenadines in the southern Caribbean on a 50-foot sailboat.
 We sailed from the island of St. Vincent to Grenada.
 If you remember, that was the island the US invaded in 1983.

 It’s hard to believe all that tragedy took place on an island that is now so calm and scenic.

-While we were in Grenada, we spent part of the day at the Belmont Estates. (a chocolate plantation)
+While we were in Grenada, we spent part of the day at the Belmont Estates, which is a chocolate plantation.

 Our tour guide explained how chocolate is made from raw cacao beans.
-In the photo below I’m with my friend Marion and our guide helping to crush the beans with our bare feet.
+In the photo below we are crushing the beans with our bare feet.

-Afterward, we sipped a sampling of their “to-die-for” Grenada Cacao Tea made with shaved cacao, nutmeg, cinnamon, and vanilla.
+Afterward, sampled their “to-die-for” Grenada Cacao Tea made with shaved cacao, nutmeg, cinnamon, and vanilla.

 Chocolate is made using the fruit pods of the cacao tree.
 Cacao is the Aztec word for chocolate. (also called cocoa) Cacao is believed to have come from the Andes, in the Amazon of South America.
 The Spanish started shipping it to Europe from Mexico in the late 1500s.
 The joy of eating chocolate began to spread throughout Europe.
 The Spanish also introduced it to the Philippines, the West Indies, and North America.